-- a. [\] Change the implementation to use a different Board representation, such as keeping a list of the Positions of each hole on the board.
-Only the procedures with names starting with board-should need to change when the Board representation is changed.
-Compare your implementation to this one. - b. $[\star]$ The standard pegboard puzzle uses a triangular board, but there is no c. [★★] The described implementation is very inefficient.
+- a. [] Change the implementation to use a different Board representation, such as keeping a list of the Positions of each hole on the board.
+Only the procedures with names starting with board should need to change when the Board representation is changed.
+Compare your implementation to this one. - b. [] The standard pegboard puzzle uses a triangular board, but there is no reason the board has to be a triangle.
+Define a more general pegboard puzzle solver that works for a board of any shape. - c. [] The described implementation is very inefficient.
 It does lots of redundant computation.
 For example, all-possible-moves evaluates to the same value every time it is applied to a board with the same number of rows.
 It is wasteful to recompute this over and over again to solve a given board.
 See how much faster you can make the pegboard solver.
 Can you make it fast enough to solve the 5-row board in less than half the original time?
 Can you make it fast enough to solve a 7-row board?